Shopping Statistics: The Record-Breaking Numbers

 Demographics: Who Shops Most

-While younger drivers under 30 show the highest switching intent (56%), one of the most noteworthy demographic trends is the surge among older consumers.
-Seniors aged 66+ showed an 11% quarterly growth rate in shopping activity — a group once considered among the most loyal and least active in the market.
-After years of relative inactivity, this cohort has been awakened by cumulative rate hikes and the growing availability of easy-to-use digital comparison tools.
+While younger drivers under 30 show the highest switching intent (56%), one of the most noteworthy demographic trends is the surge among older consumers and long-tenured policyholders.
+Seniors aged 66+ showed an 11% quarterly growth rate in shopping activity across 12 consecutive quarters — a group once considered among the most loyal and least active in the market.
+Long-tenured policyholders with 10+ years at the same insurer showed a striking +35% year-over-year increase in shopping activity, with 25% of recent switchers having had 6+ years with their prior insurer.

-Here's how shopping activity breaks down across age groups:
+Here's how shopping activity breaks down across key segments:

 One striking data point: 77% of consumers still compare only one or two insurers before making a decision — leaving significant savings on the table.
 Learn how to compare car insurance quotes effectively so you're not in that majority.